Precision QCD, Hadronic Structure & Forward QCD, Heavy Ions: Report of Energy Frontier Topical Groups 5, 6, 7 submitted to Snowmass 2021: Forward scattering and saturation

 TMD factorization is violated at high orders in processes with multiple identified hadronic states \cite{Rogers:2010dm}.
 These violations are likely more pronounced in forward regions and should be experimentally investigated for interpretation of various applications.

 The gluon and quark GPDs characterize the three-dimensional nucleon structure in terms of longitudinal momentum fraction $x$ and momentum transfer to the nucleon, $t$.
 The GPDs play an important role in many processes.
 For instance, the amplitude of onium hard diffractive production in the scaling limit is proportional to the gluon GPD.
 There are indications, based on HERA data, that the universality limit for $J/\psi$ production is reached already for photoproduction, while in $\rho$ production it is reached only at $Q^2 \gtrsim 15 \mbox{ GeV}^2$ \cite{Frankfurt:2022jns}.
-Investigation of universality of $t$ dependence in $\Upsilon $ and $J/\psi$ production would be an insightful test of the current GPD models.
+Investigation of universality of $t$ dependence in $\Upsilon $ and $J/\psi$ production, as well as of connections of GPDs to collinear PDFs \cite{Flett:2019pux,Flett:2020duk}, would be insightful tests of the current GPD models.

 Vector meson photoproduction in UPCs (see Ch.~\ref{sec:UPCs}) is also an effective way to measure GPDs in ions \cite{Klein:2019qfb}, with proof-of-principle measurements of these kinds already available \cite{STAR:2017enh}.
 Multidimensional distributions that go beyond TMDs -- the so-called generalized transverse-momentum distributions (GTMDs)~\cite{Ji:2003ak,Belitsky:2003nz,Meissner:2009ww} -- can be measured in forward processes, for instance exclusive double Drell--Yan~\cite{Bhattacharya:2017bvs}, ultraperipheral $pA$ collisions~\cite{Hagiwara:2017fye}, and diffractive forward production of two quarkonia~\cite{Boussarie:2018zwg}.
 High-energy studies of TMD's, GPDs, and GTMDs complement the program of three-dimensional femtography at the EIC and JLab.